-NEHTA makes the information and other material ("Information") in this document available in good faith but without any representation or warranty as to its accuracy or completeness.
+The National E-Health Transition Authority Ltd (NEHTA) makes the information and other material ('Information') in this document available in good faith but without any representation or warranty as to its accuracy or completeness.
 NEHTA cannot accept any responsibility for the consequences of any use of the Information.
 As the Information is of a general nature only, it is up to any person using or relying on the Information to ensure that it is accurate, complete and suitable for the circumstances of its use.

-Document Control
+Document control

-This document is maintained in electronic form.
-The current revision of this document is located on the NEHTA Web site and is uncontrolled in printed form.
-It is the responsibility of the user to verify that this copy is of the latest revision.
+This document is maintained in electronic form and is uncontrolled in printed form.
+It is the responsibility of the user to verify that this copy is the latest revision.